 Protected characteristics Aims of general duty How have we engaged with the protected groups in order to eliminate unlawful discrimination, harassment and victimisation?
 How have we engaged with the protected groups in order to advance equality of opportunity?
 How do we engage with protected groups in order to foster good relations?
 Race Protective behaviours means children will talk opening about concerns.
 Pupil views gathered regarding children feeling safe Worry boxes encourage children to share concerns Anti-bullying Policy highlights racial Pupil surveys, anti-bullying and rich thematic curriculum.
 Protective behaviours supports all children All racial groups are represented on the website and in school publications Visitors are encouraged to come in Visit from representatives from the cultural community, in particular for RE Disability discrimination Parents and carers of children with SEND are asked for their opinions at review meetings.
-All groups of children are tracked to identify anyone not making at least expected progress from their starting points. and talk about their jobs etc In excess of 40 days of Educational Psychologist time is commissioned in order to identify and support and identify children with SEND.
+All groups of children are tracked to identify anyone not making at least expected progress from their starting points. and talk about their jobs etc In excess of 30 days of Educational Psychologist time is commissioned in order to identify and support and identify children with SEND.
 External agencies used to advise and intervene with children with SEND.
 Liaison with parents and outside agencies.
 Signposting support groups and local events to help them.
-Providing opportunities to join groups of parents with similar needs for example, Autism Aware group.
+Providing opportunities to join group of parents with similar needs for example, Autism Aware group.

-Sav Disabled toilets available in 3 locations across the academy.
+Disabled toilets available in 3 locations across the academy.
 The curriculum is adapted and reasonable adjustments are made to ensure inclusion.
-Emergency evacuation plans All trips including residential and these are personalised for children with specific needs (PEEP plans) The academy improvement plan We employ 3 welfare officers who provide pastoral intervention, such as Drawing and Talking, Anger Gremlins.
-We employ 6 inclusion TAs who support children with interventions such as; Catch-up Literacy, support with PECs, and Chatterways Sex Equal opportunities for both sexes for both staff and pupils are promoted.
+Emergency evacuation plans All trips including residential and these are personalised for children with specific needs (PEEP plans) We employ 6 inclusion TAs who support children with interventions such as; Catch-up Literacy, Precision Teach, Social Detective Sex Equal opportunities for both sexes for both staff and pupils are promoted.
 All parents are welcomed and involved in their child's learning regardless of gender.
 We track progress and attainment careful and include consideration to any gender gap, using intervention in a targeted way The academy improvement plan targets identified specific gender issues.
 Rich and diverse curriculum.
 PSHE Visitors modelling different jobs are representative of both sexes.
 Gender Reassignment HAT policy is in place to guide and support where children or families have this protected characteristic.
 N/A N/A Pregnancy and Maternity Workforce procedures are followed with staff who are pregnant or on maternity leave.
 Risk assessments are in place where necessary.
 Flexible working hours/job shares are considered for all pregnant staff.
 Risk assessments are completed.
 Feedback from pregnant members of staff is encouraged to ensure adjustments/improvements are made where necessary.
 KIT days are encouraged